 - 1 cup ice cubes

-- Add lime juice, water, and sugar.
-Stir until sugar dissolves.
+- Add sugar and stir until it dissolves.